naninovel/docs/docs/en/guide/backgrounds.md

 ## Render to Texture

-It's possible to render character and background actors of all the implementations (except generic) to a texture asset, which can then can be assigned to a custom UI, printer, material or any other compatible source.
+It's possible to render character and background actors of all the implementations (except generic) to a texture asset, which can then be assigned to a custom UI, printer, material or any other compatible source.
 Setting up background actor render to texture is very similar to that of a character; [check the guide](/guide/characters#render-to-texture) for more info and examples.